agile-ts/documentation/docs/packages/core/features/state/Methods.md

 console.log(response); // State Instance it was called on
 ```
-A proper identification is for instance necessary if we want to clean up our `watcher` callback.
+A proper identification is for instance necessary,
+if we want to clean up our watcher callback to avoid memory leaks.

 ### ❓ When should I cleanup
 If we need to use our watcher in component code, it is important to [clean up](#removewatcher), as if